 Our Mi’kmaq Confederacy Resource Centre provides access to:

-- Mi’kmaq Confederacy of PEI 2017 Annual Report
+- 2019 Mi’kmaq Confederacy of PEI Annual Report

-- Mi’kmaq Confederacy of PEI 2015 Annual Report
+- 2018 Mi’kmaq Confederacy of PEI Annual Report

-- Mi’kmaq Confederacy of PEI 2014 Annual Report
+- 2017 Mi’kmaq Confederacy of PEI Annual Report

-- Mi’kmaq Confederacy of PEI 2013 Annual Report
+- 2016 Mi’kmaq Confederacy of PEI Annual Report

-- Mi’kmaq Confederacy of PEI 2012 Annual Report
+- 2015 Mi’kmaq Confederacy of PEI Annual Report

 The PEI-Mi’kmaq Confederacy of PEI Economic Development Agreement

 The PEI-Mi’kmaq Confederacy of PEI (the Confederacy)Economic Development Agreement was signed during the third annual Provincial Cabinet-Mi’kmaq Confederacy of PEI Board of Directors Forum (June 2014).
 The four-year partnership agreement includes a secondment of an official to Mi’kmaq Confederacy of PEI to serve as its Economic Development Officer, annual economic development funding, an equity contribution for economic development initiatives and a strategically located portion of crown land.

-The Ethics Review Committee is an independent body within the Mi’kmaq Confederacy of PEI that reviews all Confederacy and outside research proposals involving the two PEI First Nations to determine ethical implications and decide whether additional actions are required to assure the safety and rights of participants, as well as eliminate redundant or unnecessary research studies.
+The L’nuey and Mi’kmaq Confederacy of PEI Research Ethics Board is an independent body that reviews all research proposals involving the two PEI First Nations to determine ethical implications and decide whether additional actions are required to assure the safety and rights of participants, as well as eliminate redundant or unnecessary research studies.

 Please note: We, as a committee, respectfully disagree with the Mi’kmaw Ethics Watch in the following circumstance.
 As a non-exhaustive list, in research projects where there are questions about sensitive or personal issues; psychological or emotional risk; economic or social risk; risks to participants due to power imbalance and/or language and cultural sensitivities risk, the Mi’kmaq Confederacy Ethics Review committee perceives the minimum age without a parent or guardian signed consent, as eighteen (18) years old.